Come Back, Little Sheba (1952 film): Casting

 Shirley Booth, who originated the role of Lola in the Broadway production and won a Tony Award for her performance, reprised the role in her screen debut.
 When it appeared that Booth might have other commitments, producer Wallis asked Bette Davis to take the role, but she declined.
 Booth told a Life magazine interviewer in 1952 that she had developed the character of Lola from observing several women on the streets of New York City, "including an unkempt woman she had seen walking aimlessly one night on Sixth Avenue with a dirty white poodle".

 Burt Lancaster lobbied for the part of the middle-aged Doc though he was only 38 years old at the time.
 Wallis recalled in his autobiography that "in order to make the trim and muscular Lancaster appear older, his baggy, shapeless costume was padded at the waist and he was instructed to stoop, hollow his chest and shuffle his feet".
 Wallis said in an interview that studio executives were "[p]repared to accept glamorous men and women in melodramas of the seamy side of life, [but] they were shocked at the thought of making a picture with beaten, unkempt, depressing people".
 Film critic John C. Tibbetts conjectures that that stance was behind the casting of Lancaster, who was a virile young star.
 Tibbetts adds: "It was Lancaster's idea to transform the weakling Doc into a strong man debilitated by his wife over a period of years".

 Filming

-Production took place from late February to late March 1952.
+Production took place from mid February to late March 1952.
 Location filming was held near the University of Southern California campus in Los Angeles.